Cecil Bostock: The Sydney Camera Circle

 On 28 November 1916, a group of six photographers met at Bostock's 'Little Studio in Phillip Street' to form the Pictorialist " Sydney Camera Circle ".
 This initially included Cecil Bostock, James Stening, W. S. White, Malcolm McKinnon and James Paton, and they were later joined by Henri Mallard.

 A "manifesto" was drawn up by Cecil and signed by all six attendees who pledged "to work and to advance pictorial photography and to show our own Australia in terms of sunlight rather than those of greyness and dismal shadows".
 This established what was known as the 'sunshine school' of photography.
 The style of pictorialism practiced by Australians was "concerned with the play of light, sunshine and shadow, and the attention to nature and the landscape, and had an affinity with the Heidelberg School of painters."

 During the war Harold Cazneaux used Bostock's Phillip St. studio in Denman Chambers while Bostock was away.
 'The Circle' records show that meetings continued to be held in Bostock's studio until 1921.

 The Sydney Camera Circle(1920's - 40's): In 2002 a photography exhibit was held at the Shoto Museum of Art in Tokyo and the Members listed by Yuri Mitsuda, Curator in the Exhibition Catalogue were: Cecil Westmoreland Bostock, Harold Pierce Cazneaux, Monte Luke(Charles Montague Luke), Henri Marie Joseph Mallard, D'Archy J. Webster, Charles E. Wakeford, William Stewart White, James E. Paton, Arthur William Christopher Ford, and Kiichiro(or Kihei) ISHIDA.
 Olive Cotton joined the Circle in 1939 as the first female member.

 Professional work

 From 1920 Bostock worked as a professional photographer.
 He opened commercial photography studios in various city locations in Sydney.
 His studio soon became notable for colourful and decorative work in the new field of advertising, illustration, and graphic design.
 Max Dupain started his career in Bostock's studio, and worked there from 1930 to 1934.
-Dupain worked as Bostock's assistant and was given an invaluable grounding in studio lighting, large format camera usage and the usage of black & white film and processing.
+Dupain worked as Bostock's assistant and was given grounding in studio lighting, large format camera usage and the usage of black & white film and processing.